DHTMLX/docs-suite/docs/grid/usage.md

 const state = grid.getScrollState(); // -> {x:0, y:0}
 ~~~

-It returns an object with x,y coordinates of a position the grid has been scrolled to.
+It returns an object with the x and y coordinates of the position the grid has been scrolled to.

 ## Repainting Grid

-In case you've changed some configuration settings of a grid, you can repaint it on a page via the [](grid/api/grid_paint_method.md) method:
+If you have changed some configuration settings of a grid, you can repaint it on a page with the [](grid/api/grid_paint_method.md) method:

 ~~~jsx
 grid.paint();